How did it all start?

 I have always been creative and nothing made me happier than spending hours and hours as a child drawing, painting and creating pictures, cards and surprise gifts.
 This love of creation continued throughout my education where I achieved top grades.
 It was the intention to go into art college.
 However, I ended up training to be a Personal Assistant.

 My job involved interaction with people all over the world and this gave me the impetus to travel myself.
 I love the diversity of different cultures, the colour and flamboyancy.
 This, together with my love of nature, certainly influences all my artwork.
 Although I did sell various pieces of artwork during those years, it wasn’t until I went on a painting holiday in France, that painting came into the foreground of my life again – I was home!
-I was immediately drawn to the medium; these beautiful wet-on-wet oils which could blend and move into one another – working in a totally different way to traditional paints.
+I was immediately drawn to the medium; these beautiful wet-on-wet oils by Bob Ross which could blend and move into one another – working in a totally different way to traditional paints.
 It was the colour I was drawn to – vivid and vibrant.

 People started to purchase my artwork and before I knew it, I was being requested to complete commissions.
 I then became qualified to teach this method myself so that I could pass this joy onto others, giving classes and workshops.
 Since then, I haven’t looked back, developing my own style and ideas teaching in various mediums and mixed media whilst still retaining my passion for the oils.